top of page

 1. Tell your dental team you’ve had a hysterectomy, even if it was years ago.

-2. Track changes between visits → bleeding, swelling, dryness, weird tastes.
+2. Track changes between visits: bleeding, swelling, dryness, and weird tastes.

-3. Think of these as starting points, not a guarantee or magic bullet.
+3. Think of these as starting points, not guarantees or magic bullets.
 That’s why bioindividuality matters.
 But in my years listening to women in the chair (and in coaching sessions), these anchors often help steady the system:

 4. Blood sugar balance → steadier energy + calmer gums